 Physical education provides opportunities for the children to be:

 At Broughton Infant School we believe that physical education develops pupils’ physical competence and confidence.
-Our PE sessions are held by class teachers as well a weekly class session with a coach from S4A, Sports 4 All.
-The S4A Sports coaches also support the professional development for our staff to enhance their teaching in PE.
+Our PE sessions are held by class teachers as well a weekly class session with a coach from Hercules Sports.
 We also have a Zumba teacher who rotates her teaching with one class over each half term.
 In these sessions the children experience dancing and music that comes from many different countries: a very cross curricular, energetic session!
 We also run Yoga classes for our children to help with their well-being.
 We also celebrate children’s out of school sporting achievements in our regular weekly assembly.

 The government is providing additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Department for Education, Health and Culture, Media and Sport - will be allocated to primary school head teachers.
 This funding is ring-fenced and, therefore, can only be spent on provision of PE and sport in schools.

 To see how we at Broughton Infant have spent and plan to spend our budget for 2017-18 please see the Statement below.